 When will I find out if I received the scholarship award?

-You will be notified of your status by June 15th.
+You will be notified of your status by end of June.

 How many awards do you typically give out?